awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

  **Set Computer Name**
 If this setting is enabled \(it is disabled by default\), the host name is compared to the current internal IP address at each boot; if the host name and internal IP address do not match, the host name is reset to contain the internal IP address and then the system reboots to pick up the new host name\.
 To set your own host name, or to prevent your existing host name from being modified, do not enable this setting\.
  **User Data**
-User data execution enables you to inject scripts into the instance metadata during the first launch\.
-From an instance, you can read user data at http://169\.254\.169\.254/latest/user\-data/\.
-The scripts remain static for the life of the instance, persisting when the instance is stopped and started, until it is terminated\.
+User data execution enables you to specify scripts in the instance metadata\.
+By default, these scripts are run during the initial launch\.
+You can also configure them to run the next time you reboot or start the instance, or every time you reboot or start the instance\.
-If you use a large script, we recommend that you use user data to download the script, and then execute it\.
+If you have a large script, we recommend that you use user data to download the script, and then execute it\.
 For more information, see [User Data Execution](ec2-windows-user-data.md#user-data-execution)\.
  **Event Log**
 Use this setting to display event log entries on the console during boot for easy monitoring and debugging\.